 Without regard for the innocent nature of this mistake, the property owner whose land is being possessed by another would ordinarily have a cause of action against the other property owner to recover possession of the land.
 However, if the doctrine of acquiescence applies, the property owner of record is no longer be able to enforce his title, and the other property owner will gain title.

 Please note that real estate laws can vary significantly between jurisdictions.
 The following presentation introduces the concept of acquiescence, but the availability and application of this remedy will be governed by the laws of your jurisdiction, which may be different.

 Under typical state law, acquiescence to a boundary line between properties can result in a change of ownership in three ways:

-Dispute and Agreement - The neighboring landowners have an actual disagreement as to the location of the boundary line, and ultimately agree upon a boundary line which is not consistent with that set forth in their deeds.
+Dispute and Agreement - The neighboring landowners have an actual disagreement as to the location of the boundary line, and ultimately agree upon a boundary line that is not consistent with that set forth in their deeds.

 Acquiescence for the Statutory Period - The neighboring landowners treat a particular boundary line as the dividing line between their properties for the statutory period, even though it differs from the boundary line defined by their deeds.
 The statutory period ("statute of limitations") for acquiescence can be quite long, and is often fifteen years or longer in duration.

 Acquiescence Arising from Intention to Deed to a Marked Boundary - A grantor intends to deed property to a physical boundary but mistakenly uses an incorrect legal description in the actual deed.

 In contrast with acquiescence for the statutory period, the new boundary line becomes lawfully enforceable immediately upon dispute and agreement, or acquiescence arising from intention to deed to a marked boundary.